CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly identifies its niche (Kling AI SDK patterns) and provides explicit trigger guidance.
-Its main weakness is that the capability descriptions are somewhat abstract—listing pattern types rather than concrete actions like 'generate videos' or 'create image tasks'.
-The explicit trigger phrases and clear 'Use when' clause make it effective for skill selection.
+This is a solid description that clearly identifies its niche (Kling AI SDK patterns) and provides explicit trigger terms.
+Its main weakness is that the capabilities listed are somewhat abstract pattern categories rather than concrete actions, and it doesn't clarify what Kling AI itself does, which could help with broader trigger matching.
+Overall it performs well for skill selection purposes.

 Suggestions